June 25, 2017

 I can't resist one more carpet beetle, since its favorite host, the goutweed, has now all gone to seed.
 But here are two click beetles, one from noon and one from 5:00 p.m.

-Here's a metallic copper-toned beetle, and a multi-colored metallic, a bunny-eared unidentified beetle, and the first Japanese beetle.
+Here's a metallic copper-toned beetle, and a multi-colored metallic, a bunny-eared unidentified beetle or bug, and the first Japanese beetle.
 Oh yum.

 Now we had a couple species of Lightning Beetles.
 I'm not quite sure if they all have bio-luminescence.
-Third and fourth are a beetle that suddenly looked up from his hiding place and gave us the Ranger Rick look of surprise, and finally came completely into the open.
+Third and fourth show a Long-horned Beetle, Oberea tripunctata.

 More beetles!
 Remember back when we had no beetles in the winter?
 I don't recognize the first image, but the second looks like many many little brown beetles.
 Third almost looks like a cattle skull, doesn't it?
 Fourth is a weevil of some sort, very attractive.